AAI1992/stepik_course/README.md

 # stepik_course
-This repository was created to showcase homework from "Test Automation with Selenium and Python" courses
+This repository was created to showcase homework from "Test Automation with Selenium and Python" courses: https://stepik.org/course/575/syllabus